microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

    Set-ExecutionPolicy -Scope Process -ExecutionPolicy ByPass
    ```

-* **Get the repo** fhir-server-samples from Git.
+* **Get the repo** fhir-server-samples from Git into C or sub-folder in C drive.
 If you don't have Git, install it from the link in [Challenge00](../Challenge00-Prerequistes/ReadMe.md).
    ```powershell
    git clone https://github.com/Microsoft/fhir-server-samples
    ```